 There is no cost to apply and no obligation to take funds offered.
 Funds come from the U.S. Treasury.

 The SBA recommends applying as soon as possible.
-If loan amount requests change, supporting documentation can be submitted to raise the request, and reduction of loan amounts can be made.
+Supporting documentation can be submitted to raise the request and reduction of loan amounts can be made if loan amount requests change.

-• Collateral is required for loans over $25,000, however, SBA will not decline a loan for lack of collateral.
-Real estate is taken as collateral when available.
+- Loans over $25,000 require collateral.
+However, SBA will not decline a loan for lack of collateral.
+Real estate can be taken as collateral when it is available.

 Loan terms are to a maximum of 30 years.

 Loan amounts area maximum of $2,000,000.
-The amount of each loan is limited to economic injury as determined by the SBA, less business interruption insurance and other recoveries.
+Economic injury determines the amount of each loan therefore the SBA, less business interruption insurance and other recoveries determine this.

 Those who have not complied with previous SBA loans may not be eligible for EIDLs.

-It is important to check with other agencies offering disaster relief funding to see how different funding mechanisms may affect eligibility.
+It is important to check with other agencies offering disaster relief funding so you can see how different funding mechanisms may affect eligibility.